-In the past few years, there has been a rising trend for smart doorbell products in the market.
+In the past few years, there has been a rising trend for the best camera doorbell in the market.
 While other smart home devices like thermostats, security cameras, and of course the smart home hubs have also seen a similar increase in popularity, we can argue that smart doorbells are the center of attention, providing more combined values compared to other smart home devices.

 Apparently, the answer is yes, as proven by a successful Kickstarter campaign for Ding smart doorbell.